northeast-kansas-library-system/next/source/tools/notices_slips/acctdetails.rst

 Notice information
 ------------------

-- Recipient: This notice is e-mailed to the primary e-mail address of any *new* borrower with a primary e-mail address
+- Recipient: This notice is e-mailed to the This notice is e-mailed a borrower's :term:`first valid email<First valid email>` address of any *new* borrower with a primary e-mail address

 - Trigger: This e-mail is sent when a new account is created.
     - This e-mail is only sent once - it is not sent when accounts are renewed or modified